hydpy-dev/hydpy/hydpy/docs/rst/HydPy-GA.rst

 simulating complex rainfall events that include significant low-intensity subperiods.

-Hydrologically, |ga_garto_submodel1| works like |ga_garto|, Technically, it is a submodel that can hook into larger main models like |lland_v1| to include (additional) surface runoff due to infiltration excess into simulations.
+Hydrologically, |ga_garto_submodel1| works like |ga_garto|, Technically, it is a submodel that can hook into larger main models like |lland_dd| to include (additional) surface runoff due to infiltration excess into simulations.

 Base model: